Chlovanna/Shop-Till-You-Drop/README.md

 # Shop-Till-You-Drop
 ORM Challenge: E-commerce Back End
+# User Story
+AS A business owner
+I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+# Acceptance Criteria
 -  GIVEN a functional Express.js API
 -  WHEN I add my database name, MySQL username, and MySQL password to an environment     variable file
 -  THEN I am able to connect to a database using Sequelize